M.A. in Astronomy

 Please note the GRS pages are the official pages regarding degree requirements:

 The master’s thesis must give evidence of the candidate’s ability to understand, critically evaluate, and competently carry forward a scientific investigation.
 This is achieved by advancing an experimental technique, by extending the application of a physical theory, or by collecting new scientifically relevant data.
 A thesis is required to demonstrate the candidate’s ability to present the results of his or her work in a logical and coherent manner.
 The thesis is judged in an oral examination administered by a committee of three faculty members, including the student’s advisor.
-A prospectus of the thesis must be approved by the committee at least six months prior to the oral examination.
+A prospectus of the thesis must be approved by the committee at least three months prior to the oral examination.